Expectables

-A development committee had worked between 2015 and 2019, in several countries, developing an independent data source, which has allowed to the ICCIRA organsiation to create a clear view regarding the local, national and international needs of cultural actors.
+A development committee had worked between 2015 and 2019, in several countries, developing an independent data source, which has allowed to ICCIRA to create a clear view regarding the local, national and international needs of cultural actors.

 ICCIRA’s aim is to contribute to the creation of the Cultural and Creative Industries Regulatory Framework.
 ICCIRA is an innovative proposal for matters related to legal and regulatory research, developments and implementation aiming to recommend equally sound standards of other regulators.